dkelly255/calorieculator/README.md

 **Header:**

-The header is common to all pages, and contains a simple blue border with white borders consistent with the site's design, against which the CalorieCulator logo is set.
+The header is common to all pages, and contains a simple Yale Blue background with white borders consistent with the site's design, against which the CalorieCulator logo is set.
 The header is positioned to remain visible when scrolling down the page on smaller displays.

 ![alt text](readme/images/header.png)

 **Responsive Navigation Bar:**

 The Nav bar contains links to all four site pages, and contains a highlight to both show the user which page they are currently on, as well as highlighting when the user scrolls over a clickable link.
-The Nav bar is also fully responsive from ultra-wide down to mobile device screen sizes below 300 pixels in width, and is positioned to disappear off the page when users scroll down, to help maximise screen content on smaller devices.
+The Nav bar is also fully responsive from ultra-wide down to mobile device screen sizes below 300 pixels in width, and is positioned to disappear off the page when users scroll down, to help maximise viewable screen content on smaller devices.

-As detailed in the scope section above, the Nav bar feature also acts as a control over the site flow - using javascript to restrict the user's ability to access downstream calculations without having first completed the pre-requisite site sections.
+As detailed in the scope section above, the Nav bar feature also acts as a flow-control feature over the site content - using javascript to restrict the user's ability to access downstream calculations without having first completed the pre-requisite site sections.
 Specifically - via hiding the macro-mix and meal plan pages until the required calorie calculations have been completed by the user

 ![alt text](readme/images/navbar.png)